colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ### Very little magic.

-- No Containers (Except when frmeworks force it)
+- No Containers (Except when frameworks force it)
-- No Action at a distance - inheritance
+- No Action at a distance
-- Far simpler dependencies

 ' Web API
 ' Pure functions - IO pushed to the edges